kjbreil/goscript/README.md

 ```

 ## Triggers
 Three type of triggers are available.
 Standard domain.entity, all domain and then periodic.
-All triggers are automatically deduped and added to the states array.
+All triggers are automatically deduped and added to the States array.
 ### Domain Entity Triggers
 Triggers are an array of strings.
 Format for each string is "domain.entity", there is no validation that the domain entity combination exists.
 ### Domain Triggers